+FACTS assesses a nominal financial aid application fee.

+Each student accepted for enrollment will be required to pay a minimum of 10% tuition.

-- FACTS assesses a nominal financial aid application fee. - A minimum tuition of 10% is required for each student accepted for enrollment. - Registration, lunch, and building/security fees are not eligible for reduction or financial aid.
+Registration, lunch, and building/security fees are not eligible for reduction or financial aid.

 To provide the kind of quality education we want for our children the cost of tuition cannot cover the quality of education provided.
 Additionally, we believe that every Jewish child who wants a Jewish education should be provided with that opportunity as long as we can meet their scholarship needs, therefore, we ask that in addition to tuition every family consider making an annual gift to the school of \$18 or more.
-Not only do these dollars help provide a quality Jewish education for all of our students, they also model the values we teach our children - tikkun olam.
-With 100% participation by all of our families in our campaign we signal our community and other generous donors that we are all in.
+Not only do these dollars help provide a quality Jewish education for all of our students, but they also model the values we teach our children - tikkun olam.
+With 100% participation by all our families in our campaign we signal our community and other generous donors that we are all in.